Chicky-Picky/kd-prediction/README.md

 <a name="sec7"></a>
 ### References
 <a name="techniques">[1]</a>
 Kastritis P.L. and Bonvin A.M.
 On the binding affinity of macromolecular interactions: daring to ask why proteins interact.
 2012.
 J. R. Soc.
 Interface.
-10(79):20120835. doi: 10.1098/rsif.2012.0835.
+10(79):20120835. https://doi.org/10.1098/rsif.2012.0835.

 <a name="selfavoid">[2]</a>
 Rosenbluth M. and Rosenbluth A. Monte Carlo Calculation of the Average Extension of Molecular Chains.
 1995.
 J. Chem.
 Phys.
 23(2): 356–359. https://doi.org/10.1063/1.1741967